franklang/docker-frontend/README-docker.md

 ```

 ### Make sure you start with clean NodeJS dependencies
-Remove existing "node_modules" folder, if any (add "sudo" in front of the command if necessary):
+Remove existing _node_modules_ folder, if any (add `sudo` in front of the command if necessary):
 ```shell
 $ rm -rf node_modules
 ```

-Execute "npm install" command through the Docker image to get all needed project dependencies (this will generate a fresh "node_modules" folder - do this once at start, then everytime a dependency is added to package.json file):
+Execute `npm install` command through the Docker image to get all needed project dependencies (this will generate a fresh _node_modules_ folder - do this once at start, then everytime a dependency is added to package.json file):
 ```shell
 $ docker run --rm --pid=host -v ~/path/to/<front-end_source_code_folder>:/opt <REPOSITORY_name> npm install
 ```